atharphy/Ph2_ACF_monitoring_csv/README.md

 10. Run the command: `CMSITminiDAQ -f CMSIT.xml -r` to reset the FC7 (just once)
 11. Run the command: `CMSITminiDAQ -f CMSIT.xml -c name_of_the_calibration` (or `CMSITminiDAQ --help` for help)

-**N.B.:**
-   - a skeleton/template file to build your own IT mini DAQ can be found in `src/templateCMSITminiDAQ.cc`
+**N.B.:** a skeleton/template file to build your own IT mini DAQ can be found in `src/templateCMSITminiDAQ.cc`
-   - to syncrhonize only the submodule: git submodule sync; git submodule update --init --recursive --remote

 **Basic list of commands for the `fpgaconfig` program (run from the `choose_a_name` directory):**
 - Run the command: `fpgaconfig -c CMSIT.xml -l` to check which firmware is on the microSD card